 Visual Branding Rules | Using Canva Templates

 Branding is more than a logo and color palette.
 Branding is positioning your company to make a favorable impression so that potential customers think of you when making a buying decision.
 That said, the visual representation of our brand matters so that people can instantly recognize us as University of Illinois Extension.
-The 1-hour training will provide all you need to know to get the branding right the first time.
+Training Recap.

 Creating Website Sliders: The How and the Why

 Sliders add interest and provide easy ways for readers to find the content they want.
 Done incorrectly, they can make your website look unprofessional and confuse the user.
-This training will show how to size photos consistently, write optimum titles, and layer sliders.
-This session will be most useful for staff who have responsibility for adding and editing Extension website content.
+Learn to size photos consistently, write optimum titles, and layer sliders.

 Creating Website Events